Insignia receives upgraded bid from Bain Capital

 This matches the bid put out on 3 January by rival firm CC Capital.

-Insignia noted that, having rejected Bain’s first bid, the firm had noted in its revised indicative proposal that it is open to discussing transaction structure that would provide Insignia Financial shareholders with an opportunity to receive a proportion of their total consideration as scrip consideration in the ultimate Bain Capital controlled holding entity of Insignia Financial.
+Insignia pointed that, having rejected Bain’s first bid, the firm noted in its revised indicative proposal that it is open to discussing transaction structure that would provide Insignia Financial shareholders with an opportunity to receive a proportion of their total consideration as scrip consideration in the ultimate Bain Capital controlled holding entity of Insignia Financial.

-The other terms of the proposal remain the same as the original bid.
+Other terms of the proposal remain the same as the original bid.

 The board of Insignia Financial, together with its financial and legal advisers, said it is considering the revised indicative proposal in parallel with its consideration of the CC Capital proposal.